tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/Activities/05-Stu_Backtesting/README.md

 ## Hint

-Remember that taking a short position (profiting off of selling) is the inverse of taking a long position (profiting off of buying), therefore make sure the decision logic regarding your trading signal reflects this!
+Remember that shorting a stock means to sell shares of a stock and then buy or cover the shares at a later point in time.
+Therefore, in particular, share sizes relative to backtesting calculations should be negative.

 ---